mathisbukowski/Arcade/doc/arcade/SFMLDisplay.md

     Handle key events

     :material-location-enter: `keyEvent`
-    :    const sf::Event::KeyEvent& Key event to handle
+    :    const sf::Event::KeyEvent & Key event to handle

     :material-location-enter: `isPressed`
-    :    bool True if the key is pressed, false if it is released
+    :    bool True if the key is pressed, false if released

 ### init<a name="init"></a>